By Dr. Adam Wagner, D.C.

 The approach to treating TMJ has been a multi-disciplinary approach for many years and it has been really difficult.
-A lot of chiropractors adjust the jaw but many times this condition is so painful you can’t even go there.
+Along with TMJ exercises a lot of chiropractors adjust the jaw but many times this condition is so painful you can’t even go there.

 The way EPAT Shockwave Therapy works for treating TMJ is that we apply a very comfortable pulse of shockwaves into the musculature, into the joint itself and into the deep muscles behind the joint.
 What happens is, it allows us to get into places we’ve never been able to before, that previously you had to get in with a needle inside the mouth, or surgically.

 What EPAT is accomplishing that those other modalities can’t is that it is causing new blood vessels to grow and new collagen tissue so that the joint helps heal itself and starts to reduce pain.
 That’s what the EPAT/ShockWave Therapy does is increases blood flow to the areas through a bunch of different biochemical processes and it also helps increase bone repair, regenerate the issue.